polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 - 1 stop bit
 - no parity

-On startup, Linux console will show messages on COM port interface 1 and the FreeRTOS application will display messages on COM port interface 3.
+On startup, the Linux console will show messages on COM port interface 1 and the FreeRTOS application will display messages on COM port interface 3.

 ### RTOS/BM + RTOS/BM AMP Configuration <a name="amp-other-configs"></a>